John Crosbie: Mulroney cabinet

 In contrast to his often politically incorrect comments, Crosbie was often a social liberal in practice.
 He was pro-abortion on the issue of abortion and as Minister of Justice, liberalized divorce laws, and appointed a larger percentage of women to the bench than his predecessors.
 He was also an early advocate of gay and lesbian rights, changing government policy to prohibit discrimination against homosexuals in hiring in the public sector, including the military and the RCMP, and in 1986 introduced amendments to the Canadian Human Rights Code to include sexual orientation as a prohibited grounds of discrimination.
-He was forced to table the legislation due to the opposition of the Conservative caucus.
+He was forced to withdraw the legislation due to the opposition of the Conservative caucus.
 In the 1988 federal election when Newfoundland Conservatives opposed the candidacy of Ross Reid due to his refusal to deny rumours that he was gay, Crosbie angrily told a meeting of party workers "I don't care if he is having sexual relations with effing cats.
 He's a fine man and he's our candidate...I'm supporting Ross 100 per cent.

 Crosbie's final cabinet post in the Mulroney government was Minister of Fisheries and Oceans.
 On July 1, 1992 Crosbie visited Bay Bulls, Newfoundland and Labrador to celebrate Canada Day.
 Crosbie was greeted by an angry throng of Newfoundlanders concerned about rumours of a proposed moratorium on the Atlantic northwest cod fishery.
 He famously yelled out, "I didn't take the fish from the goddamn water, so don't go abusing me."

 He oversaw the decision to close the cod fishery industry in Atlantic Canada due to the collapse of cod stocks.
 Crosbie called this decision, which put some 35,000 Newfoundlanders out of work, the hardest political moment of his life.

 When Brian Mulroney announced his resignation as party leader, Crosbie did not stand as a candidate at the 1993 Progressive Conservative leadership convention but supported Jean Charest's candidacy instead.
 He declined an offer to serve in the cabinet of Mulroney's successor, Kim Campbell, when she became prime minister and did not run for re-election in the 1993 federal election, retiring from federal politics.